 “Enough!” came a furious shout from the corner of the room.
 It was Fortuna who was now pushing herself between the two groups.
 Storming over to the Romano side of the room, she slapped away the gun that Bendetto had been pointing at a stocky Campana capo.
 “This isn’t the time to be doing this!”

 Ambrose was behind her, snapping at the Campana side of the room.
 “Stop being idiots and get some medical Conductors in here now!”
-He did not wait to see if any of the Campanas abided by his order and instead scrambled towards the table that sat on the invisible line.
+He didn’t wait to see if any of the Campanas abided by his order and instead scrambled towards the table that sat on the invisible line.

 Fortuna soon joined his side and remained standing stiff as stone.